learningequality/kolibri/docs/dev/uap/concepts_and_definitions.rst

 ``Collection`` (e.g. the ``Collection`` object itself, settings for a ``Collection``, or content assignments for a ``Collection``).
-Permissions for these objects can be defined in terms of the role the requesting User has with respect to the object’s associated Collection.
+Permissions for these objects can be defined in terms of the role the requesting User has with respect to the object's associated Collection.
 So, for example, we might allow Bob to assign content to Class A on the basis of him having the "coach" role for Class A.